The Art of Furoshiki

 Furoshiki Playsilk Wrapping Steps

-Lay your Playsilk like a diamond.
+Begin with your Playsilk in a diamond shape.
 Place your gift in the center of the Playsilk.
-Fold the top and bottom corners of the Playsilk to touch the sides of the box.
+Tie the left and right corners of the Playsilk in the middle of your gift.

 May your holiday season be a celebration of your loved ones and the world around us.